-Regarding the most important causes of social exclusion of LGBT persons, the respondents were asked to choose a maximum of three factors from a suggested list (Figure 69).
+Regarding the most important causes of social exclusion of LGBT persons, the respondents were asked to choose a maximum of three factors from a suggested list (Figure 49).

-Figure 69 Most important causes of social exclusion according to LGBT respondents
+Figure 49: Most important causes of social exclusion of LGBT persons in Italy according to them

 73% of the respondents consider the lack of education and knowledge as the most important cause of social exclusion of LGBT persons.
 The second cause indicated by the respondents is the heteronormativity in society (60%), followed by the cultural background and traditionalism (46%).
 Macho attitudes, Muslim religious affiliation and the insecurity of adolescents also scored relatively high with 35-39%.
 Christian religion stays a bit behind Muslim religion as a perceived cause of homophobia.

 About one-fifth of the respondents consider that the LGBT Community has some responsibility in the social exclusion: 20% indicated the fact that LGBT are in the closet and 15% that insecurity of LGBT persons may contribute to homophobia.

-The actions suggested by the LGBT respondents to combat homophobia are not connected to what they consider its causes, except the clear preference to take action in schools and with young people (Figure 70).
+The actions suggested by the LGBT respondents to combat homophobia are not connected to what they consider its causes, except the clear preference to take action in schools and with young people (Figure 50).

-Figure 70: Effective ways to combat homophobia according to LGBT respondents project and the Voice OUT game in schools.
+Figure 50: Effective ways to combat homophobia according to LGBT respondents

-The preference to focus on young people connects well to the goal of the NISO
+The preference to focus on young people connects well to the goal of the NISO project and the Voice OUT game in schools.